Elaina69/Auto-Ban/README.md

  - Bot must have `Ban Members`, `Kick Members`, `Manage channels`, `Manage Messages`, `Read Message History`, `Send Messages`, `View Channels` permission in all text channels to run.

  - Use `/setup (channel to ban) (ban notify channel)` to setup the bot.
+ - Use `/checkperm` to check if the bot have required permissions in that channel or not

 ## How to self-host
  - Clone this repo